The subject of comfortable nurses’ shoes is something I hold close to my heart.

 The Tazon 6 Cross-Training Shoe is a high-quality athletic sneaker that calls upon the legacy R&D that the company has invested in for the best part of 50 years.

-The exterior features smooth leather and synthetic upper that include breathable perforations to allow for better airflow.
+The exterior features smooth leather and a synthetic upper that include breathable perforations to allow for better airflow.

 As I have mentioned above, there is nothing worse than that hot, swelling feeling you can get in your feet when wearing an inferior product for multiple hours.

 No fear of that happening here.

 Beyond the breathable exterior PUMA has fitted the sneaker with an EcoOrthoLite sock liner.
 Not only does this add to the comfort levels, but the inbuilt breathable mesh lining also keeps that airflow at a maximum.

 You’d be forgiven to think that with all that breathability the show itself may be thin and lack strength.